The object to iterate over.

 Keys are the object's own enumerable string-keyed property names, the same as those returned by Object.keys().

-// An empty object as the inital value:
+// An empty object as the initial value:

 const objectAccum = reduceKeys(